List of DC Comics characters: R: Vladimir Sokov

 Vladimir Sokov is a Russian soldier who wields an artificial red lantern and ring that harnesses the Crimson Flame.
 While under cover as an American navy officer named Johnny Ladd, he had a romantic relationship with Alan Scott, the future Green Lantern, before seemingly being lost to a supernatural phenomenon known as the Crimson Flame; Alan takes the double-barrel name Alan Ladd Scott in his memory of his first love.
 Later, it is revealed he was on board Alan's naval ship as a Russian spy, with the intention of harnessing the power of the Crimson Flame for the Soviet Union as the supervillain Red Lantern.Though he had fought his former lover Green Lantern on occasion, they have a mutual enemy in the Nazis, who threaten both their countries.
 After scientists kidnap his daughter Ruby and attempt to experiment on her, Vladimir attacks their base and is presumed dead.

 At the end of Flashpoint Beyond, Red Lantern is among the 13 missing Golden Age superheroes who the Time Masters captured to save them from Doctor Manhattan's alterations to the timeline.
 When the pods holding them stop working, they are transported to their own time, with history rewriting around them.

 In another flashback, Vladimir is revealed to have survived and learns to use the Flame without his ring.

 Ruby Sokov

 Ruby Sokov is Red Lantern's daughter and a member of the Justice Society of America who inherited his powers and gained red skin as a side effect.
 While looking for her father, Ruby encounters Alan Scott and was brought to the United States of America to meet Huntress.
 Ruby later joined the Justice Society of America and assisted them in fighting an army of zombies summoned by Gentleman Ghost.

-In the "DC All In" initiative, Ruby joins Scandal Savage's Injustice Society.
-Wildcat battles Red Lantern, Fog, Doctor Elemental, and Lady Eve when Wotan teleports them into the Tower of Fate.
-After the Tower of Fate collapses and Eve kills Wildcat, Wotan steals the Helmet of Fate from Khalid Nassour and teleports Red Lantern and the other villains away.
-After Shadow Thief locates Hawkman's secret museum, Red Lantern helps the Society break in and steal the Spear of Destiny.
-Green Lantern tries to reason with Red Lantern when Wotan uses the Spear of Destiny to subdue the Justice Society, only for Kid Eternity to arrive with Hawkman and Hawkgirl and drive them off.
-Ruby is with the Injustice Society when they summon the Unnamed Ones from the Subtle Realms.
+In the series JSA, Ruby appears as a member of Scandal Savage's Injustice Society.
+When Shadow Thief locates Hawkman's secret museum, Red Lantern helps the Society break in and steal the Spear of Destiny.